-State Police Unit members may donate up to fifty (50) percent of their annual leave entitlement to a long-term disability sick leave bank, provided that each member retains at least ten annual leave days after such donation is made.
-The bank is for the benefit of a Unit member who is absent on account of non-job related, long-term disability and who has used all his or her sick leave, whether or not such employee has contributed to the bank or is expected to return to work.
-This Section shall not enlarge an employee's right to continuing employment under pre-existing statute, contract provision, or regulation.
+Supervisory unit members may donate up to fifty (50) percent of their annual leave entitlement and up to all of their accrued personal leave entitlement to an LTD Sick Leave Bank, provided that each member retains at least 80 hours of annual leave after such donation is made.
+The LTD Sick Leave Bank is for the benefit of a supervisory unit member who is absent on account of non-job related, long-term disability and who has used all his or her sick leave, whether or not such employee has contributed to the bank or is expected to return to work.
+This Section shall not enlarge an employee's right to continuing employment under preexisting statute, contract provision, or regulation.

-The Bank will commence to operate on July 1, 1990, and continue on a calendar year basis from January 1, 1991.
-It will be administered by the Department Labor Management Committee.
+The Bank will operate on a calendar year basis from January 1, 1989, and will be administered by a joint Labor Management Committee selected by the VSEA and the State.

-Unit members will be notified of the month in which donations may be made, once per calendar year.
-Not more than 150 unused bank days may be carried over from calendar year to calendar year.
+Supervisory unit members will be notified of the months in which donations may be made, twice per calendar year.
+Not more than 1200 unused bank hours may be carried over from calendar year to calendar year.